ibm-cloud-docs/secure-enterprise/iam-auth-template.md

 This example creates authorization policies that help enable data replication in various child accounts where the template is assigned.

 Templates are valuable only if they are generic enough to apply to multiple accounts.
-The previous example specifies File Storage for VPC for both the source and target, but does not include specific instance IDs because those are specific to the resources in each child account.
+The previous example specifies {{site.data.keyword.filestorage_vpc_short}} for both the source and target, but does not include specific instance IDs because those are specific to the resources in each child account.
 {: note}

 ## Deleting an authorization policy template in the console